-\All expenses must be detailed and approved in the grant budget prior to being listed in an SER and requested for reimbursement.
-Expenses are approved at the discretion of the Juvenile Justice Incentive Grant Program Funding Committee.
+\All expenses must be detailed and approved in the grant budget prior to being listed in a SER and requested for reimbursement.
+Expenses are approved at the discretion of CJCC.

 - Please note, any motivational tools, graduation gifts, and/or rewards donated or purchased using outside funds are not subject to this requirement. - Projects are allowed to provide food/snacks to all program participants; please note, this expense should be reflected in your Budget Detail Worksheet and will be considered as part of the allowable, direct costs. - Applicants must request preapproval for all expenses related to graduation ceremonies.
 All expenses must be detailed and approved in the grant budget.
-Expenses are approved at the discretion of the Juvenile Justice Incentive Grant Program Funding Committee. - The use of flex funds will require preapproval.
+Expenses are approved at the discretion of CJCC.

+- The use of flex funds will require preapproval.
 All requests should include a detailed explanation as part of the Budget Narrative (Attachment A-7).
-Please note, all requests will be approved at the discretion of the Juvenile Justice Incentive Grant Program Funding Committee.
+Please note, all requests will be approved at the discretion of CJCC.
 If approved, the following will apply: - There must be judicial oversight.
 The presiding juvenile court judge must request the use of flex funds in each individual instance; - A note must be included in the youth's file notating the judicial approval of the flex fund spending specific to the youth's case; and, - A copy of the notation must be submitted to the CJCC along with your reimbursement request.
 The notation cannot be a "blanket" note, but should instead be specific to the each individual case.